aaacrophobia/edx-documentation/en_us/open_edx_course_authors/source/manage_live_course/automatic_email.rst

 EdX does not send individual messages for any additional replies on the post.
 However, the learner automatically receives a daily digest email message that summarizes additional activity on the post.
-For more information, see :ref:`learners:Receiving Discussion Notifications` and :ref:`learners:Receiving Daily Digests`.
+For more information, see :ref:`openlearners:Receiving Discussion Notifications` and :ref:`openlearners:Receiving Daily Digests`.